benjamin-colussi/cs488finalproject/README.md

     (ii) Filter camera rays.
 3. Light sources
     (i) Experiment with colours.
-4. Materials
-    (i) I think I may have to change my compuation of the Fresnel term when refracting to be based off the refracted direction and not the reflected direction.
 5. Volumetric scattering
     (i) Maybe try that other sampling method to reduce variance.
 6. Atmospheric scattering